 Pro Tip: To get people to linger on your video for a few extra seconds (enough time to hook them on the story), choose music that’s enjoyable to listen to.
 People scroll fast, but a few good notes can make them pause.

 2. Showcasing Patient Testimonials

-It’s hard to tell if an online review is real or fake, less you’ve met the reviewer in person.
+It’s hard to tell if an online review is real or fake, unless you’ve met the reviewer in person.

 Under an anonymous nickname, it’s easy for a competitor to leave a fake negative review about your dental practice.
 Likewise, someone could create a fake account to give themselves a five-star review.